open-resources/physics_bank/content/public/004.Kinematics(1D)/Velocity/Velocity_From_Graph/Velocity_From_Graph.md

           3}$= -0.5 $m/s$
 ---
 # {{ params.vars.title }}
-Refer to Fig.1
+Refer to the following figure.

 <img src="Q1Q2.png" alt="A graph of position vs time.
 At 0 seconds, the position is at 1m.
 At 1 second, the position is at 2m.
 There is a constant increase of 1m per second from 0 seconds to 1 second.
 At 1 to 2 seconds, there is no change in m and the position remains at 2m.
 At 3 seconds, the position is at 0m.
 From 2 to 3 seconds, there is a constant decrease of 2 m per second." width=400>

+Figure: Position vs. time graph for the following two questions.

 ## Part 1

-At $t=$ {{ params.choice }}$s$, what is the x-component of the instantaneous velocity of the object whose position vs. time graph is shown in Fig.1?
+At $t=$ {{ params.choice }}$s$, what is the x-component of the instantaneous velocity of the object whose position vs. time graph is shown in the figure?

 ### Answer Section